uN1K0Rn86/dungeon-generator/documentation/testing_document.md

 - Edge_nodes: this test makes sure that nodes that are on the edges of the dungeon do not have neighbors that would be outside the dungeon.

+- No_path_outside: this test makes sure that if the target node is outside of the dungeon, the A* algorithm doesn't find a path to it.

 ### Class Dungeon

 - Size_is_correct: this test makes sure the created dungeon has the length and width it is supposed to.